-Stylish looks, a seven-year warranty and a great-value price tag make the Kia Sportage a hugely desirable crossover
+Stylish looks, a seven-year warranty and great-value price tag make the Kia Sportage a desirable crossover

-Yet there’s more to this crossover than its catwalk looks, as it boasts an upmarket interior, generous equipment list and family-friendly practicality.
-Better still, it’s backed by a seven-year warranty and, as with the Qashqai, its available in efficient two and go-anywhere four-wheel-drive guises.
+Yet there’s more to this crossover than style, as it boasts a good quality interior, generous equipment and a practical cabin.
+Better still it’s backed by a seven-year warranty and, as with many rivals, it comes with the option of two or four-wheel drive for go-anywhere capability.

-Since its launch in 2010, the Sportage has taken the crossover market by storm – thanks in part to the Kia industry-leading seven-year warranty, but also due to decent running costs and its car-like driving dynamics.
+Since its launch in 2010, the Sportage took the crossover market by storm – thanks in part to the industry-leading Kia seven-year warranty, but also due to decent running costs and its car-like driving dynamics.
 Rivals such as the Mazda CX-5 have since overtaken it in that area, however.

-If you opt for the front-wheel drive entry-level diesel model, you’ll benefit from low emissions and more the 54mpg fuel economy, which although isn’t as impressive as the faster Mazda CX-5, it’s worlds ahead of the Land Rover Freelander.
+If you opt for the front-wheel drive entry-level diesel, you’ll benefit from low emissions and 54mpg fuel economy, although again the faster CX-5 is a better performer.

-The icing on the cake is that even given the extensive kit list, the Kia Sportage is still affordable to buy – and literally thousands of pounds cheaper than the basic Ford Kuga.
-Head to the Kia website and you should be able to find some decent finance and lease deals, too.
+However, the big plus point for the Sportage is that despite its extensive standard kit, it's still affordable to buy – and thousands of pounds cheaper than the basic Ford Kuga.
+Head to the Kia website and you can often find some decent finance and lease deals, too.

 Our choice: Sportage 2 1.7 CRDi EcoDynamics 2WD

-Given its high-riding stance, the Sportage drives incredibly well and far better than many Kia models of old.
-While the steering and body control lacks a certain amount of precision and agility, the Sportage has plenty of grip and a composed ride, while the diesel engines pack plenty of torque for overtaking.
+Given its high-riding stance, the Sportage drives incredibly well, and far better than many Kia models of old.
+While the steering and body control lacks a certain amount of precision and agility, the Sportage has a composed ride, while the diesel engines pack plenty of torque for overtaking.

 Entry-level 1.6-litre petrol and 1.7-litre diesel engines are front-wheel drive only, while the 2.0-litre petrol and diesel engines benefit from an electronically controlled four-wheel drive system.